Lessen damage by gales

 We’re all supposed to plan ahead to lessen storm damage but in reality, there’s usually a couple of days’ notice at best to make your garden and property safe.

 If torrential rain is forecast with the likelihood of flooding, please see my Flooding and Waterlogging page.

-If a storm, or gale-force winds are forecast, here’s the 10 most important things to do to lessen the destruction:
+If a storm or gale-force winds are forecast, here are the 10 most important things to do to lessen the destruction:

 1. Trees: They cause much of the damage to homes, by breaking apart or uprooting in severe winds.
 Inspect any mature trees on or near your property for structural weaknesses, or dead wood.

 2. Outdoor furniture: Bring inside any loose, lightweight objects.
 Either bring your patio furniture and barbecue into the garage or indoors, or tie them securely to (sturdy) trees in the garden.
 Turn tables upside down so the wind can’t catch the surface.

 3. Hammocks: Bring them inside – they catch the wind like a sail and can cause major damage when still attached to a metal frame.